loadmill/loadmill-node/README.md

     // -> [{id: string, type: 'functional', passed: boolean, url: string}] .then(result => console.log(result));
 ```
-Or if you wish to execute all the tests in that folder from you local server (rather than our SaaS infrastructure) you can use:
+If you wish to execute all the tests in that folder from your local machine (rather than our SaaS infrastructure) you can use:
 ```js
 loadmill.runFunctionalFolderLocally("/path/to/tests/folder")
     // -> [{type: 'functional', passed: boolean}]